mining-visualizer/Mining-Visualizer/README.md

 ### Software Components

 This software suite is made up of two programs.
 The first is the program in this repo, which I refer to as Mining Visualizer proper, or just MVis.
 It is basically a relay / data collection program that communicates with the miner and drives the desktop widgets and the web application.
-The second component is [the miner](), which is a fork of Genoil's ethminer.
+The second component is [the miner](https://github.com/mining-visualizer/MVis-ethminer), which is a fork of Genoil's ethminer.
 I often refer to this program as *MVis-ethminer*.

-For software downloads, please visit the Github repo.
-There is full documentation in the wiki.
-If you find any problems, please report them here, or file an issue on Github.

 ### Platform support